-Diamond Hall Junior Academy is part of the North East Learning Trust and as a rights' respecting school are committed to providing pupils with a caring and safe environment within which individuality can flourish, allowing them, without hindrance, to live their lives to the full in as many spheres as possible.
+Our Academy is part of the North East Learning Trust and we are committed to providing pupils with a caring and safe environment within which individuality can flourish, allowing them, without hindrance, to live their lives to the full in as many spheres as possible.
 Everyone has the right to be treated with kindness and respect and to be properly supported if they are not.
 Bullying of any kind is deemed unacceptable and will always be taken seriously and acted upon.

-At Diamond Hall Junior Academy, we have guidelines that children should follow to ensure that bullying is dealt with promptly and in a sensitive manner.
+At our Academy, we have guidelines that children should follow to ensure that bullying is dealt with promptly and in a sensitive manner.
 We are a TELLING school.
 This means that anyone who knows that bullying is happening is expected to tell the staff.